-(Cross Reference: CRIM 339, PSY 339) This course is designed to inform students about the abuse of alcohol and other drug substances.
+(Cross Reference: CRIM 339, PSY 339) Informs students about the abuse of alcohol and other drug substances.
 Preparing students for professional careers, emphasis will be given to the classification of drugs; models of addiction; the effects of alcohol on individuals, children, and families as well as culturally and ethnically diverse groups; and an in-depth study of addiction support groups.